cardboard-iguana/cardboard-iguana.com/notes/sql-injection.md

 The canonical SQL injection "test" is to input a single quote and see if that generates an error.
 Remember, though, that there are *three* different kinds of quotes you may need to test!

 When injecting code, you'll *often* want to end with a trailing "` -- `" (space-dash-dash-space) in order to *comment out* the remainder or the line you're injecting into.
 Generally "` --+`", "` --%20`", or "` -- -`" will be needed in practice to prevent the trailing space from being eaten.
 On some flavors of SQL, "`# `" (and variants of the trailing space) will work too.
-(And sometimes you don't even need the trailing comment, if the value you're injecting into is at the end of a statement...)
+(And sometimes you don't even need the trailing comment, if the value you're injecting into is at the end of a statement…)

 You don't necessarily know *how* user inputs are going to be processed on the backend.
 Sometimes its one query.
 Sometimes it's multiple queries.
 This means that you sometimes need to inject SQL into *multiple* fields (particularly when trying to subvert a login).

 Similarly, sometimes a developer might get "clever" and try to error out on trailing comments.
-If you suspect that's happening, just add something after the trailing "` -- `" -- it's all a comment, after all!
+If you suspect that's happening, just add something after the trailing "` -- `" — it's all a comment, after all!

 It's common to also test that login queries only return a single result.
 So sometimes you need to tack on `LIMIT 1` to achieve a login bypass.